QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Throughout this lecture, we have taken one-period interest rates and Arrow security prices as exogenous objects determined outside the model and specified in ways designed to align our models closely with the consumption smoothing model of Barro :cite:`Barro1979`
+Throughout this lecture, we have taken one-period interest rates and Arrow security prices as exogenous objects determined outside the model and specified in ways designed to align our models closely with the consumption smoothing model of Barro :cite:`Barro1979`.

-Other lectures make these objects endogenous and describe  how a government  optimally  manipulates prices of government debt, albeit indirectly via effects distorting taxes have on equilibrium prices and allocations
+Other lectures make these objects endogenous and describe  how a government  optimally  manipulates prices of government debt, albeit indirectly via effects distorting taxes have on equilibrium prices and allocations.